Aidkit Logo

 • HubSpot — provides marketing automation, email campaigns, and lead tracking.

-• Google Tag Manager — helps us manage and deploy other analytics and marketing tags based on your preferences.
+• Google Tag Manager — helps us manage and deploy other analytics and internal marketing tags if you accept in Cookie Preferences.
+We do not forward TAGs or your browsing data to other websites.

 • Amazon Web Services (AWS) — hosts our services and keeps them running securely.